Are you going to Fes?

 You can use this time to shop – maybe go home with a carpet or some pottery!
 This is a good time to try out some of the many rooftop restaurants, as well, where you can sample some of the area’s famous mint tea.

 #5 The Tanneries

-One of more unique options for travelers is to visit the local tanneries.
-This area of town is where you will find colorful dyes, hanging pelts and large vats of lye.
+One of the more unique options for travelers is to visit the local tanneries.
+This area of town is where you will find colorful dyes, hanging pelts, and large vats of lye.
 Tanneries in Fes are well known for their leather-making techniques, which have remained the same for centuries.
-The best views of the tanneries can be found from the local leather shops.
-Expect some pressure to buy the finished goods, so if you want to take a look be prepared to buy.
+The best views of the tanneries can be found at the local leather shops.
+Expect some pressure to buy the finished goods, so if you want to take a look, be prepared to buy.
 The scent of the tanneries is pretty intense, so morning is probably the best time to go.

 #6 Tour the Museums